jarlsanna/gps-for-magnetron-sputtering/README.md

 Now you can install the modules needed and run the code in an isolated environment.

 ### 3. Example usage
 See the notebook `example.ipynb`.
-It shows how to lead the data, and an example of an active learning loop, using the functions in the other files.
+It shows how to read the data, and an example of an active learning loop, using the functions in the other files.